Yanet Garcia Flaunts Booty In Tight Black Leggings At Pebble Beach

 Yanet Garcia posted a multi-photo update from California yesterday and followed it with another new snap today that was taken at Pebble Beach.
 She wore an all-black outfit with colorful accents, and her booty was on show.

 The famous weather girl straddled a weathered wooden railing and glanced over her left shoulder with a big smile on her face.
-Her hair was blowing in the wind and partially obscured her eyes and she rested her hand on her forehead.
+Her hair was blowing in the wind and partially obscured her eyes, and she rested her hand on her forehead.

 Her outfit included a black, long-sleeved shirt with a hood.
-It had a short cut that left her lower back bare, and she paired it with her dark leggings.
-These had a high-waisted fit and slanted zipper pockets in the front.
+It had a cropped style that left her lower back bare, and she paired it with dark leggings.
+Her bottoms had a high-waisted fit and slanted zipper pockets in the front.
 The fabric was black with colorful thunderbolt designs in a rainbow of colors, and it clung tightly to her curves.
-She completed her look with a pair of black shoes with white soles.
+She completed her look with a pair of black sneakers with white soles.

 Yanet wore her hair down in a side part, and her makeup application seemingly included dark pink lipstick.
 If she wore any accessories, they were hidden from view in the shot.